draugvar/Notifly/README.md

 ### Avoiding Unnecessary Lookups

-Notifications can be posted and modified by using the unique indentifier returned when add observer is called:
+Notifications can be posted and modified by using the unique identifier returned when add observer is called:

 ```C++
 auto observerId = notifly::default_notifly().add_observer([Notification ID], [=]{printf("I'm being posted by an iterator!\n");});